Section 5. Data we process and the legal basis for prospects of collection

 - Object to our processing of your personal data; and

 Where personal data is processed on the basis of your consent, you also have the right to withdraw such consent at any time, by sending an email to firstname.lastname@example.org.

+5.6 Have your say.
 You may also lodge a complaint with the Malta Office of the Information and Data Protection Commissioner.

-- This Policy is aimed at regulating the retention, maintenance and disposal of documentation (both personal and other), within the Malta University Language School, as provided for in the General Data Protection Regulation (EU) 2016/679 (GDPR) and in accordance with the principles of data protection legislation, and other legal provisions in Maltese Law.
+This Policy is aimed at regulating the retention, maintenance and disposal of documentation (both personal and other), within the Malta University Language School, as provided for in the General Data Protection Regulation (EU) 2016/679 (GDPR) and in accordance with the principles of data protection legislation, and other legal provisions in Maltese Law.

-- The GDPR puts forward the principle that personal data and sensitive personal data should not be retained for periods that are longer than necessary.
-In this context, the Malta University Language School will be putting forward a retention policy for all data and documentation that it collects and processes, with the purpose of ensuring compliance to the Regulation and to ensure that no resources are utilised in the processing and archiving of data which is no longer of relevance.
+The GDPR puts forward the principle that personal data and sensitive personal data should not be retained for periods that are longer than necessary.
+In this context, the Malta University Language School will be putting forward a retention policy for all data and documentation that it collects and processes, with the purpose of ensuring compliance to the Regulation and ensuring that no resources are utilised in the processing and archiving of data which is no longer of relevance.

-- This policy aims to achieve the following objectives:
+This policy aims to achieve the following objectives:

 - Regulate the retention and disposal of the various types of documentation – whether held in manual or automated filing systems within the Malta University Language School – while adhering to the Data Protection principle which states that personal data should not be retained for a longer period than necessary;